 The “Masters Edition” costs $100, comes with every feature that VideoPad has to offer, and can support an unlimited number of audio tracks and external plugins.
 The “Home Edition” costs $60 and is also fully featured, but restricts you to two audio tracks and does not support external plugins.
 You can purchase both editions, or download the program for free.

 Hi, my name is Aleco Pors.
 Video editing started out as a hobby for me and has since grown into something I do professionally to complement my online writing.
-I taught myself how to use professional video editors such as Adobe Premiere Pro, Sony Vegas Pro (now acquired by MAGIX), and Final Cut Pro (macOS only).
-I also tested and reviewed a number of basic video editors catered towards amateur users including Cyberlink PowerDirector, Corel VideoStudio, Nero Video and Pinnacle Studio.
+I taught myself how to use professional video editors such as Adobe Premiere Pro, VEGAS Pro, and Final Cut Pro (macOS only).
+I also tested and reviewed a number of basic video editors catered to amateur users including Cyberlink PowerDirector, Corel VideoStudio, Nero Video, and Pinnacle Studio.

 Because of my experience, I’m confident that I understand what it takes to learn a new video editing program from scratch.
 What’s more, I think I have a pretty good sense of whether or not a program is high-quality, and what features you should expect from such a program.